jcdahlke/Homeschool-Lesson-Hub/README.md

 # Homeschool-Lesson-Hub

-A website and Database to facilitate a forum where people can post interactive or intuitive lesson ideas to help people learn in different ways
+A public forum where people can post homeschool lesson ideas to help faciliate learning in different methods.

-1. Problem Statement
+## 1. Problem Statement

 Homeschool educators and parents often spend a significant amount of time sifting through fragmented sources (blogs, forums, and social media) to find high-quality, interactive, and intuitive lesson ideas.
 There is no centralized, well-organized, and easily searchable platform dedicated specifically to these hands-on activities, forcing educators to reinvent the wheel or settle for static worksheets.
 Even college students have issues understanding ideas intuitively.

-2. Proposed Solution
+## 2. Proposed Solution

 I propose to build a web-based application, the "Homeschool Lesson Hub," to solve this problem.
 The Hub will be a community-driven repository where users can submit their own creative lesson ideas and discover ideas from others.

 The application's core feature will be a robust search and filtering system, allowing users to find the exact lesson they need by:

-* Genre (e.g., Science, Math, History)
+* Subject (e.g., Science, Math, History)
 * Specific Topic (e.g., Biology, Fractions, Ancient Rome)
 * Age Range (e.g., 5-7, 8-10)
 * Lesson Type (Interactive, Analogy, Video, etc.)
 * Materials Needed (e.g., "common household items")
 * Prep Time

+### 2.5.
+Core Features

+* Post and share homeschool lessons with clear metadata.
+* Browse, search, and filter lessons by subject, age, type, and materials.
+* Upvote or comment on useful lessons (community engagement feature).
+* Save favorite lessons for later.

-3. Core Database Implementation (Project Scope)
+## 3. Core Database Implementation (Project Scope)

 This project is fundamentally a database-driven application.
 I will be using PostgreSQL to demonstrate a variety of key database concepts.